Eugenie McEvoy: Mature style

-When in 1931 McEvoy contributed a painting called Cuban Village to Society of Independent Artists exhibition at Grand Central Galleries, New York, a critic described it as "red roofs surrounded by tropical greenage, extremely well painted."
+When in 1931 McEvoy contributed a painting called Cuban Village to the Society of Independent Artists exhibition at Grand Central Galleries, New York, a critic described it as "red roofs surrounded by tropical greenage, extremely well painted."
 The following year she put works in an exhibit sponsored by Salons of America and when she exhibited at the Salons the following year she showed her 1928 painting, Lenox 2300, now renamed Taxi!
 Taxi!.
 This time the painting drew the attention of critics for both the New York Sun and New York Times.
 The Sun's Henry McBride said it gave a "cinematic version of congested street traffic", rising above the quality of other works in the show, though "laboriously expressed."
 Edward Alden Jewell, in the Times, praised the painting for "the amazing skill with which technical difficulties have been tossed off by this artist" adding "not often does one encounter such sang froid at that.
 The painting's point of view is that of an unenthusiastic woman passenger who is permitting a male companion to nuzzle her neck.
 The two can be seen reflected in the glass screen that divides the front of the cab from the back.
 The driver's head is seen from behind and his image shows on his cab license on the back of the front seat.
 The viewer sees the hats of the cab's passengers and their intertwined feet.
 Through the cab's front and side windows can be seen a street crowded with pedestrians and traffic, including two autos comically teetering.
 The fare shown on the meter is high, suggesting a lengthy and unhurried trip.
 McEvoy exhibited this painting at an exhibition held by the Woodstock Art Association later in 1933, in 1949 at a solo exhibition at Town House in Woodstock, and again in 1956 at the Woodstock Museum of Art (where it drew comment as "Eugenie McEvoy's renowned canvas.")